zulip/zulip/docs/new-feature-tutorial.rst

 This example describes the process of adding a new setting to Zulip: a flag that restricts inviting new users to admins only (the default behavior is that any user can invite other users).
+It is based on an actual Zulip feature, and you can review `the original commit in the Zulip git repo <https://github.com/zulip/zulip/commit/5b7f3466baee565b8e5099bcbd3e1ccdbdb0a408>`_.
+(Note that Zulip has since been upgraded from Django 1.6 to 1.8, so the migration format has changed.)

 First, update the database and model to store the new setting.
 Add a new boolean field, ``realm_invite_by_admins_only``, to the Realm model in